 Keep in mind that your bike needs to be tuned-up to get your bike in shape, mainly if you’ll be engaged in long travels or will be competing.

-Method 2: Identify the Type of Tune-up to be applied
+The Type of Tune-up to be applied (Factor 2)

 Bike tune-up is not just about giving your bike cleaning and repairing maintenance.
 It is also categorized according to the type of tune-up service that your bike needs.
 If you consistently maintain your bike, but still wanted to have it tuned-up by experts, you no longer need to have your bike undergo a hardcore tune-up.
 The basics are enough.
 However, if you’d never maintain your bike at home, or had it stored for a long time and just decided to use it again, you might need a complete overhaul.